-Pakistani officials say outbreak of dengue fever kills 20
+Pakistan battles dengue epidemic, with 20 deaths so far

-ISLAMABAD (AP) — Pakistani health officials are battling an outbreak of dengue fever in the South Asian nation, confirming over 10,000 cases and 20 deaths in recent months.
+ISLAMABAD (AP) — Pakistani health officials were battling an outbreak of dengue fever in the South Asian nation on Tuesday, a day after health officials confirmed over 10,000 cases and 20 deaths in recent months.

-More patients with symptoms of dengue fever were arriving Tuesday at hospitals in all major cities, putting a strain on the country’s poor health system.
+More patients with symptoms of dengue fever were arriving at hospitals in all major cities, including the capital Islamabad, putting a strain on the country’s poor health system.
+Health officials hope that the anti-mosquito spraying in urban areas targeting stagnant water will help contain the disease.

-Zafar Mirza, a government adviser on health, says as many as 10,013 dengue cases have so far been reported and that free medical treatment will be provided to patients suffering from illness.
+According to Zafar Mirza, a government adviser on health, as many as 10,013 dengue cases had so far been reported.
+Free medical treatment will be provided to patients suffering from the illness, he said.

+He said the number of dengue patients was still low as compared to previous years.

+Health officials are keeping dengue patients in isolated wards in hospitals across the country.

 The mosquito-borne viral infection kills dozens of people every year in Pakistan.